LucasTuzina/lucastuzina/README.md

 - Provides ~20 helper methods for enums
 - Includes `make:enum` command to auto-generate enum files with translations
-- Used in real-world Laravel applications (287+ installs via Packagist)
+- Used in real-world Laravel applications

 ---